-At this point, Learner’s assumptions branch out in every direction.
+At this point, Learner’s assumptions branch out in all directions.

-Interstellar space offers something like a savanna ecology ‒ just scaled-up ‒ and more sustenance for those whose diligence can earn it.
-Once we’ve evolved beyond our vegetative, static, planetary phase, it promises unlimited stellar energy and hydrogen; more than enough for a plant-like, sun-powered civilization like ours, which feeds at great waste off a tiny fraction of the stellar energy available.
+Interstellar space offers something like a savanna ecology ‒ just scaled-up ‒ and great abundance for those diligent and mobile enough to earn it.
+Once we’ve evolved beyond our vegetative, static, planetary phase, outer space promises unlimited stellar energy and hydrogen; more than enough for a plant-like, sun-powered civilization like ours, which feeds at great waste off a tiny fraction of the stellar energy available.

 “The pattern of human population growth in the twentieth century was more bacterial than primate.
 When Homo sapiens passed the six billion mark we had already exceeded by as much as a hundred times the biomass of any large animal species that ever existed on the land.
 We and the rest of life cannot afford another hundred years like that.”
 Edward O. Wilson, The Future of Life, Alfred A. Knopf, New York, 2002, p.
 29.

-Humanity may break free from such Earth-bound primitivism.
-In that case, we may stray into the living space of other herbivorous civilizations.
+Humanity may break free from this Earth-bound primitivism.
+In that case, we may stray into the living space of other herbivore civilizations.
 Let’s hope each side will have graduated from the “heroic hysteria” phase of their weapons atavism.

 Then again, there may be predatory civilizations out there, fast, stealthy and lethal by design.
 “They may treat us,” Paul Lackman suggests, “the way European colonists treated the rest of the world.”
-I had in mind a much more lethal interaction: like that between a big fish and a smaller one or the way worms devour the soil.
+I had in mind a much more lethal interaction: like that between a big fish and a smaller one or the way a worm would eat its way through the soil.
 Their hunger might tempt them to engulf all life that showed the slightest sign of weakness, down to planetary bedrock.

-These days, an electromagnetic signal bubble pulses ever louder from the Earth.
-As we speak, its radius spans one hundred light years: twenty-five times the distance to the nearest star.
+These days, a bubble of electromagnetic signal pulses ever louder from the Earth.
+As we speak, its radius spans over one hundred light years: thirty times the distance to the nearest star.
 This bubble is spreading out at the speed of light: the radio signature of a second sun that’s not there.
-It includes 2,056 electromagnetic pulses from idiot-savant nuke tests, (http://www.mayomo.com/103218-time-lapse-map-of-all-nuclear-explosions-since-1945) as well as the unique snap, crackle, pop signatures of our particle accelerators.
+It includes 2,056 electromagnetic pulses from idiot-savant nuke tests, (http://www.mayomo.com/103218-time-lapse-map-of-all-nuclear-explosions-since-1945) as well as the snap, crackle, pop signatures of our particle accelerators.

 If any hungry entity could sort out this signal from the background sizzle of cosmic radiation, they could.
-Our ultra-primitive radio signals might attract them, the way a bleating calf, hidden away by its mother, might betray them both to hungry hyenas.
+Our ultra-primitive radio signals might attract them, the way the bleating of a calf tucked out of sight by its mother might betray them both to ravenous hyenas.

-Their consumption of the biosphere might turn lethargic if we put up a proper fight to begin with.
+Their ingestion of the biosphere might turn out to be lethargic if we put up a proper fight to begin with.
 Defense against this form of predation may be the only justification for our inbred ferocity.
-For the same reason, rams bash each other’s skulls during rituals of courtship competition— so that their offspring could better fend off mountain predators.
+For the same reason, rams bash each other’s skulls during rituals of courtship duels — so that their offspring could better fend off mountain predators.

 Robert O’Connell’s study of weapon management, Of Arms and Men, concludes that most battles are ritual duels fought between equivalent armies.
-They resemble courtship duels among ungulates and other beasts.
-Like rutting males, each army risks the damage of a tolerable number of its soldiers (cells), only to withdraw and perish unfulfilled if the affair goes sour.
+They resemble courtship competition among ungulates and other beasts.
+Like rutting males, each army risks the damage of a tolerable number of its soldiers (cells), only to withdraw and perish unfulfilled if the affair goes south.

-We could face both challenges in the future, whether fighting among ourselves or against aliens.
+We could face both challenges in the future, whether fighting among ourselves or among aliens.

 True war is the Clausewitzian ideal chock-full of weapon justifications: the Chinese School of Law, Realpolitik and Machtpolitik (the politics of “realism” and power).
-True war boasts of elaborate battle preparations; the self-sacrifice, professionalism, noble bonding and peacock panoply of professional soldiers; the elitism that allows them to set themselves above non-combatants, etc.
+It boasts of elaborate battle preparations; the self-sacrifice, professionalism, noble bonding and peacock panoply of professional soldiers; the elitism that lets them themselves above non-combatants, etc.

 Weapon mentors take great pains to disguise real war as true war.